-For as long as I’ve been writing about marketing, I’ve talked about how critical a practical digital marketing strategy is to ensure the future health of your business.
+For as long as I’ve been writing about marketing, I’ve talked about how critical a practical marketing strategy is to ensure the future health of your business.
 After all, marketing plays a huge role in determining the future demand for your offering.
 And when demand for your offering is low, so too are your sales and profit.

-2023 is set to be a very ‘different’ year for thousands of businesses around Australia.
-COVID lockdowns are way behind us, but we now face different challenges.
 History has proven that those who market their businesses aggressively during tough times will reap the benefits during good times in the form of increased market share.

 To those who were unable to maintain or increase their marketing spend over the past year, all is not lost.
 Now is the time to start chasing down those of your competitors who used marketing to break away from the pack in the past 12 months.
 It’s never too late to get moving.